-Grilled Filet Mignon or T-Bone Steaks
+Grilled Filet Mignon Steaks or T-Bone Steaks Recipe:

-3 tablespoons extra-virgin
+3 tablespoons extra-virgin olive oil

-1 teaspoon freshly ground
+1 teaspoon black pepper

-1 tablespoon minced
+1 tablespoon minced garlic

 4 (4 to 6 ounce) 1-inch thick Filet Mignon (Beef Tenderloin) or T-Bone Steaks*

 * Check out: Types of Steaks and Cooking Techniques for the Perfect Steak.

+In a small bowl, mix together the olive oil, pepper, and garlic.
+Place the steaks on a shallow dish and rub the garlic mixture all over the meat.
 Marinate at room temperature for 1 to 2 hours or, better still, covered in the refrigerator for up to 2 days.
 Turn the meat from time to time to coat both sides evenly.

 Remove the steaks from the refrigerator an hour before cooking.